Abraxos/auto-transfer/README.md

 # Auto-Transfer

 A utility that can be configured to watch a set of media directories.
 Each input directory would have corresponding destination (most likely on a remote server), done, and error directories.
 When a file in placed in an input directory, it is sent to its destination.
 The original source file is placed in the done directory if it was properly converted, otherwise it is placed in the error directory.
-This utility primarily uses Twisted/iNotify to react to new files and `rsync/ssh` to send the files accross as needed.
+This utility primarily uses Twisted/iNotify to react to new files and `rsync/ssh` to send the files across as needed.

 ## Development Setup